实验9: 期中复习

 Q7: Advanced Counter

-Complete the definition of make_advanced_counter_maker
+Complete the definition of make_advanced_counter_maker,

 which creates a function that creates counters.
 These counters can not